mohawksd9sd-maker/SAM3-DualZero-Conoid/README.md

 # SAM3-DualZero-Conoid

-A Dual-Zero Hyperreal Spectral Triple on the Right Conoid with Icosahedral Symmetry — Derivation of Gravity and the Standard Model
+**A Dual-Zero Hyperreal Spectral Triple on the Right Conoid with Icosahedral Symmetry — Derivation of Gravity and the Standard Model**
-# SAM3 v4.19 – Dual-Zero Hyperreal Spectral Triple on the Right Conoid

-**A novel geometric framework unifying gravity, the Standard Model, and the Riemann Hypothesis**

 **Status**: Theoretical framework – internally consistent, partially predictive, ready for further development and numerical verification.